nokia/danm/user-guide.md

 Events:                  <none>
 ```

 __WARNING: DANM stores pretty important information in these API objects.
-Under no circumstances shall a network be deleted, if there are any running Pods still referencing it!__
+Under no circumstances shall a network be manually deleted, if there are any running Pods still referencing it!__
 __Such action will undoubtedly lead to ruin and DANMation!__
+From DANM 4.0 upward the Webhook component makes sure this cannot happpen, but it is better to be aware of this detail.
 #### Generally supported DANM API features
 ##### Naming container interfaces
 Generally speaking, you need to care about how the network interfaces of your Pods are named inside their respective network namespaces.
 The hard reality to keep in mind is that you shall always have an interface literally called "eth0" created within all your Kubernetes Pods, because Kubelet will always search for the existence of such an interface at the end of Pod instantiation.
-If such an interface does not exist after CNI is invoked (also having an IPv4 address), the state of the Pod will be considered "faulty", and it will be re-created in a loop.
+If such an interface does not exist after CNI is invoked, the state of the Pod will be considered "faulty", and it will be re-created in a loop.
-To be able to comply with this Kubernetes limitation, DANM always names the first container interface "eth0", regardless of your intention.
+To be able to comply with this Kubernetes limitation, DANM always names the first container interface "eth0", regardless your original intention.

 Sorry, but they made us do it :)